 - 1. Detailed and accurate recording of appointment status; carefully differentiating among appointments kept, cancelled, rescheduled, or simply missed. ("Cancelled" does not equal "rescheduled.") - 2.
-Clearly identifying individual provider block times; not comingling these with no-shows or cancelled appointments output.
-A data-cleansing engine can be built into the analytics process.

-3. Diligently recording provider time-in and time-out of an exam room Before analysis is performed, appointment errors and artifacts need to be filtered out to avoid skewing the
+Clearly identifying individual provider block times; not comingling these with no-shows or cancelled appointments - 3.
+Diligently recording provider time-in and time-out of an exam room